rossetti/KSLBook/docs/06-Chapter6.md

 `use()`: This suspending function combines the seize, delay, release functions.

-`waitFor()`: This suspending function allows a process to suspend until another process completes or to suspend until a signal occurs.
+`waitFor()`: This suspending function allows a process to suspend until another process completes or to suspend until a signal occurs or a blockage is cleared.

+`suspendFor()`: This suspending function works with the `Suspension` class to allow an entity to suspend for a particular suspension point.

+`perform()`: This suspending function works with common use cases of blockages.

 Based on the constructs discussed so far, very complex systems can be modeled using the KSL.
 In the next chapter, we explore additional advanced modeling constructs.